E.P.P. 002

 WEAPONS POLICY

-3. Ammunition for ‘off-duty’ or secondary firearms will meet the following
+3. Ammunition for authorized off-duty or secondary firearms will be a

 B. Shotguns: